fazzfarhan/UN-SUPERVISED-MACHINE-LEARNING/README.md

 Description: Hierarchical clustering builds nested clusters by either merging or splitting them successively.
 This creates a hierarchy of clusters that can be represented using a tree-like diagram called a dendrogram.

 Suitability: The Iris dataset is suitable for hierarchical clustering because it allows visualization of the nested cluster structure, revealing the relationships between data points.

+Dataset: The project uses the Iris dataset, a classic dataset for machine learning, containing measurements of iris flowers.

+Results: Visualizations of clusters Insights from applying different clustering algorithms